Living Wage

 • reputation as an ethical employer

-• they are less reliant on benefits
+• rely less on benefits

-• they don’t have to work excessive hours
+• not have to work excessive hours

-• they have more time for their family
+• have more time for their family

-• more money is spent locally
+• more money being spent locally

-• cambridge has a high-quality, better paid workforce
+• a high-quality, better paid workforce

 Get help with becoming a Real Living Wage employer

-Are you based in Cambridge?
-Are you interested in becoming a Real Living Wage employer?
+If you are based in Cambridge and interested in becoming a Real Living Wage employer, our Equality and Anti-poverty Officer can:

 • answer your general queries about the Real Living Wage